sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 electrode locations to matching template electrode locations associated with the head model.

-Again, use the <font color=brown> Tools → Locate dipoles using DIPFIT → Head model and settings</font> menu item.
+Again, use the <span style="color: brown"> Tools → Locate dipoles using DIPFIT → Head model and settings</span> menu item.
 Click on *Manual coreg.* in the DIPFIT settings window.
 A window appears.
 Change the *resize* values to 1.5 for all axes to see the electrodes (we are undoing the alignment for illustrative purposes).

 ![](/assets/images/coregister_new1.png)